AustinNoble/bookbot/README.md

 # bookbot
-Build a Bookbot project on boot.dev
+BookBot is a guided project on boot.dev